"And that's why we are migrating away from Lotus." Cost

 4) Office Groove 2007 - Similar to the teamroom template but in equating Like to Like it must be added.

 5) Office 2007 - One version or another which is the only way to obtain an Outlook client.
 Most larger companies will be swayed into buying the Office Enterprise 2007 version which includes #4, the first of the "look what you get for free" discussions plus pieces of other Microsoft products you are not likely to use or hear from in the future.

 6) Outlook 2007 requires the Core CAL Suite if you will access Exchange but this CAL also includes Sharepoint Server 2007 CAL and thus one insight to how Microsoft claims to have sold 100 Million licenses Which this articles shows is a $10/CAL 1billion/100million.

 7) Enterprise CAL Suite is what you REALLY require since it includes among other bits, the ability to encrypt messaging traffic generated through emails and instant messages.
 Buying this includes #6 so another "look what you get for free or included" discussion.

 Now if you are a small shop you may only need some of these and if you are a large enterprise I have a longer list of what you need or rather what Microsoft says you need.

 If you are contemplating the move to Exchange, or your Enterprise renewal is coming up, think about it and if you need more information, just ask.
-Remember, it's someones overpayments to Microsoft which allowed them to bid for Yahoo! at $44 Billion in CASH!
+Remember, it was someone else's over payments to Microsoft which allowed them to bid for Yahoo! at $44 Billion in CASH!
 Don't make their mistake.